Pelagic-Ecosystems/BC_Functional_Biogeography/README.md

 * Table S3 - File 7 and 8
 * Table S4 - File 10
 * Table S5 - File 10

+Files 0, 1, and 2 are for data wrangling and trait matrix curation.
+If you wish to run these scripts, please create the trait\_database\_raw/ folder with the data in this repository: https://github.com/Pelagic-Ecosystems/Zooplankton\_trait\_database.
+If you need access to the raw zooplankton community data, please connect with the authors or visit https://www.dfo-mpo.gc.ca/science/species-especes/plankton-plancton/basedonnees-zooplankton-database/index-eng.html.